Martijn Dieleman

-Martijn Dieleman (born in Goes) is a former Dutch male volleyball player.
+Martijn Dieleman (born 11 May 1979 in Goes) is a former Dutch male volleyball player.
 He was part of the Netherlands men's national volleyball team.
 He competed with the national team at the 2000 Summer Olympics in Sydney, Australia, finishing 5th.
-He played with Remote, Zwolle in 1998.
+He played for Remote, Zwolle in 1998.

 Personal life

 Dieleman is a life and spiritual coach who runs a self-improvement Youtube channel.